How the Book Unfolds

 Why the solution had to come from God Himself

-If the problem is this deep, the solution cannot come from humanity’s side.
 This section shows why Christianity stands or falls on the person of Jesus Christ, and why only One who is both truly God and truly man could do what needed to be done.

 Part 3 — What the Cross Accomplished